-Based on subjective examination of the images in Fig. 3, a total of 11 study regions over Antarctica were selected (see Fig. 4) to span a variety of surface characteristics.
-The study areas are listed in Table 1 together with their extent in longitude and latitude.
-The locations and extents of the various study areas were chosen to span a variety of surface conditions while still exhibiting a generally spatially homogeneous response as observed in the images in Fig. 3.
-For convenience, the example study areas are selected primarily within East Antarctica (the lower right quadrant of the images).
+Fig. 4) to span a variety of surface characteristics.
+The study areas are listed in Table I together with their extent in longitude and latitude.
+The locations and extents of the various study areas were chosen to span a variety of surface conditions, while still exhibiting a generally spatially homogeneous response, as observed in the images in Fig. 3.
+For convenience, the example study areas are selected primarily within East Antarctica (the lower-right quadrant of the images).

 Study areas 1, 7, and 10, which are located on the Ross and Amery ice shelf regions (see Fig. 4), exhibit high mean backscatter values but also the least azimuthal anisotropy.
 Though this in itself is a significant finding, these samples are not considered any further in this paper.
-For illustration purposes a subsample is selected for illustration, shown in Fig. 4.
-Area 2 is on the Antarctic plateau, with the least rate of change in topography in comparison with the other regions.
-Area 5 is in Queen Mary Land at an elevation of 3400 m while study area 8 lies further downslope at 2700 m.
-Study areas 9 and 11 lie to the west and east at a similar elevation in Wilhelm II Land and Wilkes Land, respectively.

-For illustration purposes only the following subsample of study areas shown in Fig. 4 are selected for presentation.
-Study areas 2 and 5 exhibit the least rate of change in topography in comparison with the other regions (Table 1).
-Study area 2 is close to the South Pole (at mean 3106 m elevation), and area 5 is in Queen Mary Land at a mean elevation of 3509 m (near the old Komsomolskaya Russian station).
-Study area 8 lies further downslope at 2661 m (near the old Pionerskaya Russian station), while areas 9 and 11 lie to the west and east in Wilhelm II Land (at 2826 m) and Wilkes Land (at 2451 m), respectively.
-Area 9 was chosen in particular to facilitate a comparison between the results of this study and those of [30], while the latter has the largest mean slope of all samples at ~0.2 degrees (3 m/km).
+For illustration purposes only, the following subsample of study areas shown in Fig. 4 are selected for presentation.
+Study area 2 is close to the South Pole (at mean 3106 m elevation, see Table I) and area 5 (73.45° S, 100° E) is in Queen Mary Land at a mean elevation of 3509 m (near the old Komsomolskaya Russian station).
+Study area 8 (70.55° S, 90° E) lies further downslope at 2661 m (near the old Pionerskaya Russian station), while areas 9 (71.55° S, 90° E) and 11 (70.25° S, 123° E) lie to the west and east in Wilhelm II Land (at 2826 m) and Wilkes Land (at 2451 m), respectively.
+Area 9 was chosen in particular to facilitate a comparison between the results of this study and those of [28], while area 11 has the largest mean slope of all samples at ~0.2° (3.45 m/km).